swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-9-cleaning-up-ressources-and-environment/index.md

 # Cleaning up resources and environments

-Now that you have completed the guide, it's important to clean up the resources and environments you created to avoid incurring unnecessary costs.
+Now that you have completed the guide, it's important to clean up the resources and environments you created to avoid incurring unnecessary costs and security related issues.
 Here's a step-by-step guide to help you do that.

 !!! warning